Jean Segura Player Props: Marlins vs. Cardinals

 Cardinals Pitching Rankings

-- The 8.2 strikeouts per nine innings put together by the Cardinals pitching staff ranks 24th in MLB.

-- The Cardinals have a 4.60 team ERA that ranks 25th among all MLB pitching staffs.
+- The Cardinals have the 25th-ranked team ERA across all MLB pitching staffs (4.66).

-- The Cardinals surrender the second-fewest home runs in baseball (84 total, one per game).
+- Cardinals pitchers combine to give up 85 home runs (one per game), the second-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.